DLDBox/iTuneSongs/README.md

         parser.parse()

-For XML as complex as used by iTunes, there might be duplicate tags with attributes.
-I added code to allow a developer to specify not only the path to a particular element but to uniquely identify an element with attribute from other with the same name but different attribute elements.
+For XML as complex as those used by iTunes, there might be duplicate elements with attributes.
+I added code to allow a developer to specify not only the path to a particular element but to uniquely identify an element with attribute which are unique.

         let xml =
         """